Lysquid/dotfiles/README.md

 [r/unixporn](https://www.reddit.com/r/unixporn/comments/zswnv3/sway_wayland_is_the_way_to_go/)

-I switched to Sway, but my i3 config is still on [this branch](https://github.com/Lysquid/dotfiles/tree/i3).
+I switched to Sway, but my old i3 config is still on [this branch](https://github.com/Lysquid/dotfiles/tree/i3).

 ## Config